 As Minnesota’s U.S. Senator, I will continue to focus on these priorities:

 - Protecting and strengthening Social Security.
 Since Congress passed the Social Security Act in 1935, this program has touched the lives of almost every American.
 Social Security serves as a foundation for millions of retired Americans and provides vital support for Americans with disabilities and the surviving spouses and children of deceased workers.
-Nearly two-thirds of all American seniors depend on Social Security as a safety net, and over the last three generations, Social Security has kept an estimated 35 percent of all senior citizens in America out of poverty.
+Over two-thirds of all American seniors depend on Social Security as a safety net.
+Social Security has kept more than 40 percent of all senior citizens in America out of poverty.
 I will continue to fight against risky schemes that would privatize Social Security and turn it from a guarantee of a secure retirement into a gamble where only the big financial companies on Wall Street would be the sure winners.
 If these schemes had been in place during the previous several years, millions of Americans would have lost their Social Security in the stock market.
 I will also continue to push for sensible reforms that will extend the solvency of Social Security by decades.

 - Lowering prescription drug prices.
 We must empower Medicare to negotiate on behalf of our seniors for the lowest possible prescription drug prices.
 We must also crack down on pharmaceutical companies who engage in anticompetitive practices and price manipulation.
 And we should allow for the reimportation of safe, less-expensive drugs from abroad.